vdt/CarND-Vehicle-Detection-P5/README.md

 I used total three feature vectors.
 One is spatial binning to get the raw color info, second is using a histogram of the color spectrum to get color info, and third is the HOG features to get the shape info.
 I concatenate all the features to give the feature vector.

 The total length of the feature vector comes to 6108.
-It takes 3.26 seconds to train my SVC model with a test accuracy of 0.9907.
+It takes 4.71 seconds to train the SVC model with a test accuracy of 0.9901

 I trained a linear SVM using `LinearSVC()` from the `sklearn.svm` package